myan9/Onion-Or-Not/README.md

-# A Neural Network Classifier with Bidirectional LSTM

-This project uses Neural Network classifier with Bidirectional LSTM for OnionOrNot fake news detection.
+# Onion, or Not the Onion?
+Can AI Spot the Satire?
+Fake news has become a huge problem in today’s society, as internet-based news sources resort to intentionally provocative headlines and articles to compete for users’ attention.
+As a subcategory of fake news, the detection of satire is important to determine which headlines should and shouldn’t be interpreted as factual.
+In this project, we present a survey of different machine learning methods to distinguish satirical article headlines from The Onion and non-satirical headlines from reputable news sources.

+# Bi-LSTM
  We use [Kaggle dataset](https://raw.githubusercontent.com/lukefeilberg/onion/master/OnionOrNot.csv) and [Keras deep learning library](https://keras.io/) in Python.

 - [A Brief Introduction to Bi-LSTM](#a-brief-introduction-to-bi-lstm)
 - [The Model](#the-model)